WitchDevelops/WitchDevelops.github.io/technical_documentation/readme.md

 # Comments
 I tried using Bootstrap and jQuery for the menu, but it didn't look right (menu items weren't visible).
-The CSS code for the animated menu was mainly copied from CodePen https://codepen.io/erikterwan/pen/EVzeRP.
+The CSS code for the animated menu was adapted from https://codepen.io/erikterwan/pen/EVzeRP.
 The JavaScript code was adapted from https://www.w3schools.com/cssref/css_pxtoemconversion.asp.

 ![closed](https://user-images.githubusercontent.com/112077394/194157632-f39791c0-7643-478f-bdf1-48f5e34404ae.png)